Towards end-to-end ASP computation: Introduction

 Our end-to-end computing framework differs from those by \cite{Aspis2020} and \cite{Takemura2022} in that they basically compute supported models and the computing process itself has no mechanism such as loop formulas to exclude non-stable models.
-Also we impose no restriction on the syntax of programs like the MD condition \cite{Aspis2020} or the SD condition \cite{Takemura2022}, any propositional normal logic program is acceptable.
-More importantly we incorporate the use of constraints, i.e. rules like $\leftarrow a \wedge \neg b$, which make ASP programming smooth and practical.
+In addition, any propositional normal logic program is acceptable in our framework, since we impose no restrictions on the syntax of programs like the MD condition \cite{Aspis2020} or the SD condition \cite{Takemura2022}.
+More importantly, we incorporate the use of constraints, i.e., rules with an empty head, which make ASP programming smooth and practical.

-Hence our contributions include \begin{itemize} \item a proposal of end-to-end computing of stable models in vector spaces for unrestricted programs \item augmentation of the above by constraints \item introduction of precomputation and heuristics to reduce computational difficulty of stable model computation. \end{itemize}
+Hence, our contributions include: \begin{itemize} \item a proposal of end-to-end computing of stable models in vector spaces for propositional normal logic programs \item augmentation of the above by constraints \item introduction of precomputation and heuristics to reduce computational difficulty of stable model computation. \end{itemize}

 We add that since our primary purpose in this paper is to establish theoretical feasibility of end-to-end ASP computing in vector spaces, programming examples are small and implementation is of preliminary nature.
+Furthermore, the main search algorithm we propose in this paper is incomplete, in the sense that it does not guarantee reaching a global minimum if it exists, nor it cannot conclusively prove that no solution exists.

 In what follows, after preliminaries in Section~\ref{prelim}, we formulate the computation of supported models in vector spaces in Section~\ref{support} and that of stable models in Section~\ref{stable}.
-We then show programming examples in Section~\ref{example} including ASP programs for the 3-coloring problem and the HC problem.
+We then show programming examples in Section~\ref{example} including ASP programs for the 3-coloring problem and the Hamiltonian cycle problem.
 We there compare performance of precomputation and loop formula heuristics.
-Section~\ref{related} contains related work and Section~\ref{conclusion} is conclusion.
+Section~\ref{related} contains related work and Section~\ref{conclusion} is the conclusion.